The 15 most fun bars in Toronto

 Under the Walrus Pub, you'll discover a slightly more rowdy beer hall revolving around a central area with ping pong tables.
 Ping pong tables can be rented for a minimum of an hour, half an hour during off-peak times.

-Hector Vasquez at Lob.
+Hector Vasquez at Mom's Basement.
 With files from Tanya Mok and Jaclyn Skrobacky.

 Join the conversation Load comments